freemjstudio/freemjstudio/README.md

 <h3 align="center">
 Improve and Prove !
-I'm Minjee Woo 😺
+This is Minjee Woo 😺
 </h3>